tari-project/rfcs/src/RFC-0171_MessageSerialisation.md

 When sending a message from a human to the network, the following happens:

 * The message is deserialized into the native structure.
-* The deserialization acts as an automatic validation step.
 * Additional validation can be performed.
 * The usual machine-to-machine process is followed, as described above.